Introduction

 Conclusion

 The legacy of the Cistercian reform and Bernard of Clairvaux continues to shape Christian theology, worship, and practice across denominational traditions.
 Bernard's mystical theology, the Cistercian emphasis on simplicity and contemplation, and the order's integration of prayer and work continue to inspire Christians seeking authentic discipleship.
-Understanding this history equips contemporary Christians for faithful witness in their own contexts.
+Yet the enduring significance of this movement lies not merely in its historical influence but in its capacity to address perennial tensions in Christian life: the balance between contemplation and action, between withdrawal from the world and engagement with it, between institutional structures and spiritual freedom.

 Implications for Ministry and Credentialing